brendacs/colludia-gatsby/src/content/posts/picks/2020-09-30-5-narrative-pixel-art-games-demos.markdown

 In [_One Dreamer_](https://www.one-dreamer.com/thegame/), you play as a game developer who failed by the standard definition of success, but sparked inspiration in two young kids, which if you ask me, is success in and of itself.
 Nonetheless, the story is an emotional one, and you get to experience and come to understand the life of an indie game developer as you code and debug your way through the game.

-With a phenomenal soundtrack that was composed over a period of 5 years, immersive voice acting, interactive cinematics, and over 100 snippets of code to edit, _One Dreamer_ promises to be a moving and deep narrative driven game that gives you a true taste of the heart and perseverance it takes to develop indie games.
+With a phenomenal soundtrack that was composed over a period of 5 years, immersive voice acting, interactive cinematics, and over 100 snippets of code to edit, _One Dreamer_ promises to be a moving and deep narrative-driven game that gives you a true taste of the heart and perseverance it takes to develop indie games.

 <iframe loading="lazy" src="https://www.youtube.com/embed/ciD0p3h72KM?modestbranding=1" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>